-.102 The objective of an Engagement Review is to evaluate whether engagements submitted for review are performed and reported on in conformity with applicable professional standards in all material respects.
-An Engagement Review consists of reading the financial statements or information submitted by the reviewed firm and the accountant's report thereon, together with certain background information and representations and the applicable documentation required by professional standards.

-.103 Engagement Reviews are available only to firms that do not perform engagements under the SASs, Government Auditing Standards, examinations under the SSAEs, or audits of non-SEC issuers performed pursuant to the standards of the PCAOB.
+- .102 The objective of an Engagement Review is to evaluate whether engagements submitted for review are performed and reported on in conformity with applicable professional standards in all material respects.
+An Engagement Review consists of reading the financial statements or information submitted by the reviewed firm and the accountant's report thereon, together with certain background information and representations and the applicable documentation required by professional standards. - .103 Engagement Reviews are not available to firms that perform engagements under the SASs, engagements under Government Auditing Standards, examinations under the SSAEs, or engagements performed under PCAOB standards.
 However, firms eligible to have an Engagement Review may elect to have a System Review (see interpretations).